-From feedback from my own patients, I don’t believe it’s painful to have tear trough filler.
+Based on patient feedback, we don’t believe it’s painful to have tear trough filler.
 It just feels a little odd because it’s so close to the eye.
-Sensation may also be different depi get whether the practitioner uses a needle or cannula.
+Sensation may also be different depending on whether the practitioner uses a needle or cannula.
 A cannula is a long, blunt tipped needle, and the entry point is often more toward the mid pupillary line in the cheek.
-Because of the blunt tip, it can kind of feel like a popping sensation.
-A needle may also be used, but no popping or tugging sensation, as the needle is sharp and goes through all the layers of the skin, muscle and fat pad.
+Because of the blunt tip, it can feel like a popping sensation.
+A needle may also be used, but no popping or tugging sensation, as the needle is sharp and goes through all the layers of the skin, muscle, and fat pad.

-Numbing the area will depend on the treating practitioner.
-Personally, I do not numb the area.
-If the practitioner is using a cannula, they “may” put a bleb of local anesthetic, but I do not, as it is one small incision with a needle.
+The choice to numb the area will depend on the treating practitioner.
+If the practitioner is using a cannula, they may choose to put a small amount of local anaesthetic.